 Heat a large pan on medium and add a drizzle of sesame oil.
 Once hot, add julienned carrots and thinly sliced shiitake mushrooms and satsuma-age (Japanese fishcakes).
 Stir fry for 2-3 minutes.

-Frying the ingredients in oil first will improve the texture, and then simmering will give it a richer flavour.
+Frying the ingredients in oil first will improve the texture, and then simmering will give it a richer flavor.

 Add the kiriboshi daikon and stir fry for 1 minute.